 What else should I consider?

 Your cosmetic goals are always considered.
 In addition to the results you hope to achieve with body contouring, your budget and downtime preferences are also discussed at the consultation.
-Doctor Bernard answers all your questions so you can make a confident decision.
-A treatment plan is created just for you.
+Doctor Bernard answers all your questions.
+If you are a candidate, he will design a treatment plan just for you.

 Deciding to have liposuction, a tummy tuck, or a combined procedure depends on whether you have loose skin, fat or both.
 Your age, skin elasticity, budget and downtime are also factors that Doctor Bernard considers when creating a treatment plan just for you.
 No matter which procedure you choose, it is his goal to deliver a great cosmetic result.